Student Records Office

 5. Under Academics select “KCTCS Schedule."
 This will bring up your schedule, which you can print.

-Log into Student Self-Service to change your major OR get a Program Plan Change card from Student Records Office, 1st-Year Advising Center, or Next Step Advising Center.
+Log into Student Self-Service to change your major OR get a Program Plan Change card from Student Records Office or the Center for Advising, Retention, & Engagement.
 If your major is changed after the semester starts, it will not take effect until that semester has ended.

-Get a Change of Advisor card from the Student Records Office or 1st-Year Advising Center.
+Get a Change of Advisor card from the Student Records Office or the Center for Advising, Retention, & Engagement.

 Name – Come to the Student Records Office and get a Change of Information form.
 In order to change your name, you must have legal documentation and a copy of your new driver’s license or social security card.